snowcapcyber/CribSheets/README.md

 * Information Leakage.

-## Vulnerability Research and Systems Exploitation
+## Chapter 5 - Vulnerability Research and Systems Exploitation

 * Using ExploitDB and Metasploit for Vulnerability Research.